 Moisturizers like aloe vera or glycerin

-Do not use human shampoo—it is not suited to the needs of horse skin.
+- Do not use human shampoo – it is not tailored to the needs of horse skin.

-Avoid washing too often—it can dry out the skin and damage the protective film.
+- Do not wash too frequently – this can dry out the skin and destroy its protective film.

-Avoid harsh cleaning agents—they further irritate the skin and promote inflammation.
+- No aggressive cleaning agents – they further irritate the skin and promote inflammation.

-Did you know?
-Washing less often often leads to healthier skin and better results than frequent washing.
+Did you know that?
+Washing less often leads to healthier skin and better results than frequent washing.

 Doderm - for healthy skin and shiny coat

-Our Alpaca Shampoo Bar is specially developed for horses and Icelandic horses with sensitive and irritated skin.
+Our Alpaca Shampoo Bar is specially developed for horses and Icelandics with sensitive and irritated skin.
 This mild and nourishing soap contains alpaca keratin.
-The keratin from alpaca fleece is hypoallergenic, moisturizes, and contains important nutrients that can nourish and strengthen the skin.
-This makes the soap suitable for irritated skin and skin prone to eczema.
+The keratin from alpaca fleece is hypoallergenic, moisturizing, and contains important nutrients that can nourish and strengthen the skin.
+This makes the soap also suitable for irritated skin and skin prone to eczema.